 You must answer all wizard questions appearing directly below, now currently

-set on "No" as a default (unless you are accessing a
+set on "Yes" as a default (unless you are accessing a

 previously filled-out/saved form, then see STEP 2, above).
 At